Vibe Check: Understanding the Effects of LLM-Based Conversational Agents' Personality and Alignment on User Perceptions in Goal-Oriented Tasks: Results

 \subsubsection{Polarizing Low and High CA}

 The Low and High CAs elicited more divided responses.
 The Low CA was often described as flat or lacking presence: ``It didn't seem to have much of a personality'' (P51), ``a little flat'' (P53), or less enthusiastic than the user (P82).
-This absence of social presence aligns with its lowest values on Enjoyment, Anthropomorphism, and Likeability.

-The High CA by contrast, was seen as exaggerated and less authentic.
+The High CA, by contrast, was seen as exaggerated and less authentic.
 Some found it ``great'' and relatable (P103), but many described it as grating: ``The personality was exhausting... like a teenage cheerleader... it detracts from the authenticity and credibility of the AI'' (P114).
 These reactions underscore why the high condition was judged less likable and intelligent than the medium, showing how an amplified persona can feel ``distracting'' (P121).